theprisondirect 83

 The prison offers a range of substance abuse programs, including individual and group counseling, Alcoholics Anonymous, and Narcotics Anonymous meetings.

-See also California Institution for Women: A Closer Look at the Female Correctional Facility
+See also California Institution for Men: A Comprehensive Guide

 Mental Health Services